-My family Russian recipes make an appearance every January when Terence and I can often be found in the kitchen rolling out dough for Russian dumplings and making baboushka’s pink beetroot potato, while I recollect the summer holiday family feasts of my childhood, and miss loved-ones back in Australia.
+My family’s Russian recipes make an appearance every January when Terence and I can often be found in the kitchen rolling out dough for Russian dumplings and making baboushka’s pink beetroot potato salad, while I recollect the summer holiday family feasts of my childhood, and miss loved-ones back in Australia.

 Terence is the king of cooking comfort food.
 Here in Cambodia, we mostly eat Asian food.
-But Terence periodically punctuates spicy noodle soups and fragrant curries with Western dishes.
+But Terence periodically punctuates spicy noodles, fragrant curries and his special fried rice with comfort food favourites.
 He makes the richest ragù Bolognese and lasagne, his roast chicken is as succulent as the finest French rotisserie chicken and his mashed potatoes the creamiest I’ve eaten.
 Don’t get me started on his chilli con carne, which we’ll eat for several days, Terence making quesadillas and me making my easy nachos recipe, all of which we top with authentic guacamole.

 In recent weeks, Terence has been testing some of his comfort food recipes and over coming weeks we’ll be running a series of our favourites, from his go-to Mexican and Texan dishes to Asian noodle dishes such as khao soi gai from Northern Thailand and ohn no khao swè from Myanmar.
 I’ll also be sharing my family Russian recipes.

 Every year the December-January holiday period sees me digging out Russian recipes for Christmas-New Year, Russian Christmas a week later, and the month of January when Terence and I have more time to cook.
 Rustic, hearty, and often heavy, home-cooked Russian food isn’t something I crave every day in the hot and humid destinations we have made our home over the years, such as Siem Reap.